Corn vs. Flour Tortilla: Which One Is Healthier?

 In any case, don’t stress out over tortilla selection.

-Whether your preference is a corn or flour tortilla (or both at once), know that you can’t go wrong by stuffing your tortilla of choice with boatloads of veggies, beans, and a luxurious dollop of guacamole.
+When choosing between corn vs. flour tortillas, know that you can’t go wrong by stuffing your tortilla of choice with boatloads of veggies, beans and a luxurious dollop of guacamole.

 - Christy Wilson, RDN, owner of Christy Wilson Nutrition and a nutrition counselor at the University of Arizona's Campus Health Service in Tucson, Arizona

 - ScienceDirect: "Nixtamalization"

 - FoodData Central: "Tortillas, ready-to-bake or -fry, corn"

 - FoodData Central: "Tortillas, ready-to-bake or -fry, flour, without added calcium"